 If there is an issue with a spouse’s health, we should be alerted as soon as possible.
 It costs more to remain healthy when someone has chronic conditions or has recently fallen ill.
 Someone who is older may have few job prospects, and someone who is disabled may need more income than government disability can provide.
 If the two parties can come to an agreement on alimony before going to court, we can submit an alimony plan to the court for review.
 Our divorce lawyers would prefer to work something out before going to court because we know that the judge will make the decisions for everyone when they cannot come to an agreement.

 How to File and Serve

 Depending on where the couple resides, the process for filing a divorce varies.
 Each county in Pennsylvania has a Court of Common Pleas where divorce complaints are filed.
 The defendant is served the divorce papers formally through a hired process server or sheriff.
 Upon receiving a complaint, the defendant must act quickly or run the risk of the plaintiff getting a default divorce.
-The complaints have a series of questions, and the responses should be well thought-out.
+The complaints have a series of questions, and the responses should be given thoughtful consideration.
 The answers will apply to property division, alimony, child support and custody, and other pertinent items.

-Bucks County Divorce Lawyers at Freedman & Lorry, P.C.
+Philadelphia Divorce Lawyers at Freedman & Lorry, P.C.
 Offer Trusted Legal Guidance for Divorcing Clients

+Reach out to the Philadelphia divorce lawyers at Freedman & Lorry, P.C. when you need help with your divorce or divorce decree modification.
 Divorce can be highly emotional and challenging, but it does not have to ruin your life.
-For a free consultation, contact the experienced Bucks County divorce lawyers at Freedman & Lorry, P.C.
-Located in Philadelphia, Cherry Hill, New Jersey, and Pinehurst, North Carolina, we serve clients throughout Pennsylvania.
+Call us today at 888-999-1962 or contact us online for a free consultation.
+Located in Philadelphia, Pennsylvania, Cherry Hill, New Jersey, and Pinehurst, North Carolina, we serve clients throughout Pennsylvania.